Rose Tico: Critical reception

-Online harassment
+Backlash

-Despite the positive reviews, Tran became the subject of racist and sexist attacks over the Internet, including insults about her ethnicity and weight, which began immediately after her casting was announced.
+The casting of Asian-American actress Kelly Marie Tran as Rose spurred both a racial and misogynistic backlash, including sexist and racist commentary about both Tran and her character, along with insults about her weight, which began immediately after her casting was announced.
 In a March 2018 interview, Tran said she had been receiving "really acidic, misogynistic, racist comments" regarding her role as Rose Tico.
-Tran has been the target of racist trolling on Twitter.
+Tran was accused of representing "forced diversity" imposed by "social justice warriors" because of her race.
+She has been the target of racist trolling on Twitter.
 In one example, right-wing Internet personality Paul Ray Ramsey mocked Tran's weight.
 Rose Tico's entry on Wookieepedia, an online encyclopedia about the Star Wars universe, was edited to include racist and vulgar comments in December 2017, which drew national media attention.
 The wiki's administrators removed the offensive edits and protected the page from editing.
 Fandom, the wiki hosting service that operated the domain, publicly condemned the vandalism.
 The character of Rose Tico was defended by the official Star Wars page on Facebook.
 In response to complaints about the character's actions in The Last Jedi, the Facebook page responded with a list of positive and significant actions done by the character, and wrote: "Personal growth is inherent to every Star Wars story.
 Without the detour to Canto Bight, Finn wouldn't have grown past only caring about himself and his immediate circle of friends.
 And Rose wouldn't have discovered her own ability to be the type of hero she idolized."

 In June 2018, Tran deleted all of her Instagram posts in response to online harassment, and replaced the account bio with, "Afraid, but doing it anyway."
 She also pursued therapy following the harassment.
 Salon writer Nicole Karlis suggested many of the discriminatory attacks came from "white privileged men" afraid of a strong female character who is not hypersexualized in a film, writing: "I can't help but wonder: if Tran's character aligned with the misogynistic and racist stereotype of Asian women as submissive and seductive, would the trolls have still come out?"
 Esquire writer Dom Nero called the bullying of Tran "another example of the rising current of hatred and discrimination in our culture", and said it came from a "very vocal minority of Star Wars fans who do not agree with the progressive ideals set forth in the refreshingly inclusive, emotionally-nuanced film".
 A study released in October 2018 found that up to 51% of the attacks Tran received on social media may have come from Russian bots instead of Star Wars fans.